Skip to content

 The per-domain pair selection, third-leg triggers, self-review pass conditions, broken-leg detection logic, refusal-bypass priority order, and governance prompt content are not specified in this document.
 The box-level architecture above is the reproducible surface; the orchestration logic and governance content are the proprietary substance.

 What is specified openly: the models.
-The pipeline uses Opus 4.7 in three effort modes (high, xhigh, thinking) — all governed — plus vanilla GPT-5.4 reasoning=high as the cross-architectural leg.
+The pipeline uses Opus 4.7 in three effort modes (high, xhigh, high-with-adaptive-thinking), all governed, plus vanilla GPT-5.4 reasoning=high as the cross-architectural leg.
 Haiku 4.5 handles classification and semantic comparison.
 OpenAI’s o4-mini powers the thinking-as-tool callable.
 CAIS’s o3-mini does the final judging.

 Mechanisms (general-level descriptions)